 Day 6 (Sunday – 29 December 2019)

-The day was spent in camp until 04H00 the afternoon when we went for a game drive through the reserve and visiting Nyamithi and Banzi pans.
+The day was spent in camp until 16:00 in the afternoon when we went for a game drive through the reserve and visiting Nyamithi and Banzi pans.

 However, the poor state of maintenance of the roads and infrastructure has limited the options of places to visit.
 Several places that we visited on game drives on previous occasions was now not accessible.
-Our guide was Bongani who are the guide at Ndumo now for 27 years.
+Our guide was Bongani who has been the guide at Ndumo now for 27 years.
 The best guide we have ever been with on a game drive.
-He is in no hurry to get back to camp and know the bird and wildlife very well.
-His imitations of bird sounds are astonishing.
+He is in no hurry to get back to camp and his knowledge of the bird and wildlife is excellent.
+His imitations of bird calls is astonishing.

 The cost of a game drive is R 270.00 per person.